 Users don’t need to scroll through photos and keep clicking through to find different angles of whether the hotel bed looks comfy–instead, they can just swivel their phone to place themselves in the room.

-VR Travel as a way to explore and discover the “feel” of a place
+VR Travel and VR Tourism as a way to explore and discover the “feel” of a place

 Sometimes, pictures, flat videos and words just don’t capture the magic of a place.
 Immersive VR and 360° video gets a user closer.
 The formats work to transport a user into a full environment.
 A full 360° view of a mountain is more exciting than a picture or even a video–users look around and discover, versus being guided by a directed video or a photo.
 VR encourages active exploring of a place, just as a traveler would do in real life.